 Bissell secured a Presidential action adding the Groom Lake area to the AEC proving ground.
 Ritland wrote three memos to the Air Force, AEC, and the Training Command that administered the gunnery range.
 Signed by Assistant Air Secretary for Research and Development Trevor Gardner, they insured that range activities would not impinge on the new test site.
 Security for the project was now assured.

 Johnson met with CIA officials in Washington, D.C. and discussed progress on the base and the AQUATONE program.
 His proposal to name the base "Paradise Ranch" was accepted.
-It was an ironic choice which, he later admitted was "a dirty trick to lure workers to the program."
+It was an ironic choice that, he later admitted was "a dirty trick to lure workers to the program."

 Herb Miller of CIA Development Projects Staff issued $800,000 in contracts for construction of the base.
 Through the AEC, Miller organized a team of construction crews.

 Seth Woodruff Jr., Manager of the AEC Las Vegas Field Office, announced to the news media that he had "instructed the Reynolds Electrical and Engineering Co., Inc. [REECo] to begin preliminary work on a small, satellite Nevada Test Site installation."
 He noted that work was already underway at the location "a few miles northeast of Yucca Flat and within the Las Vegas Bombing and Gunnery Range."
 Woodruff said that the installation would include "a runway, dormitories, and a few other buildings for housing equipment."
 The facility was described as "essentially temporary."
 The press release was distributed to 18 media outlets in Nevada and Utah including a dozen newspapers, four radio stations, and two television stations.